deepakkum21/Docker/README.md

    2. **`host`**:-
       - For standalone containers, remove network isolation between the container and the Docker host, and use the host’s networking directly.
       - Host networks are `best when the network stack should not be isolated from the Docker host`, but you want other aspects of the container to be isolated.
+      - use case:- `when you don't want to do port mapping and want to use host network`.
    3. **`overlay`**:-
       - Overlay networks `connect multiple Docker daemons together` and `enable swarm services to communicate with each other`.
       - You can also `use overlay networks to facilitate communication between a swarm service and a standalone container`, or `between two standalone containers on different Docker daemons`.
 This strategy removes the need to do OS-level routing between these containers.